-We will also consider proposals on the following subjects:
+Media Mutations 8 encourages proposals on the following subjects:

-Abstracts (250-1000 words for 20-minute talks) should be sent to mediamutations.org [at] gmail.com by March 5th 2015.
+Abstracts (250-1000 words for 20-minute talks) should be sent to mediamutations.org [at] gmail.com by January 5th 2016.
 Please attach a brief biography (maximum 150 words) and an optional selected bibliography (up to ten titles) relevant to the conference topics.

 A registration fee will be requested after notification of acceptance (€40 for speakers; admission to the conference is free for students).
 A selection of papers will be included in an edited collection to be submitted to an international publisher.